-Seen from this result, it is already a very complicated computation for such a simple model when resource
+Seen from this result, it is already a very complicated computation for such a simple model when resource constraints are applied.
+When the process expands and more constraints are applied, analyzing the process with pen and paper will quickly become impossible.
+We will demonstrate how BPSim can help.

-- 1. Open the Configure BPSim window ('Simulate > Process Analysis > BPSim > Open BPSim Manager'). - 2.
-Click on the icon and the Add New button, and create a Business Process Simulation Artifact named Pen & Paper Analysis 7 Customers. - 3.
-Click on the icon and browse for and select the Package containing the corresponding BPMN 2.0 model. - 4.
-Open the model diagram and click on the Resource element called 'Support'. - 5.
-In the 'Category' column on the window, click on the New Parameter drop-down arrow and select 'Resource', then click on the 'Parameter' drop-down arrow and select 'Quantity', and in the 'Values' field type '2'. - 6.
+- 7. Open the Configure BPSim window ('Simulate > Process Analysis > BPSim > Open BPSim Manager'). - 8.
+Click on the icon and the Add New button, and create a Business Process Simulation Artifact named Pen & Paper Analysis 7 Customers. - 9.
+Click on the icon and browse for and select the Package containing the corresponding BPMN 2.0 model. - 10.
+Open the model diagram and click on the Resource element called 'Support'. - 11.
+In the 'Category' column on the window, click on the 'New Parameter' drop-down arrow and select 'Resource', then click on the 'Parameter' drop-down arrow and select 'Quantity', and in the 'Values' field type '2'. - 12.
 Click on the 🗉 icon.